Key takeaways:

 - Selecting the right domain extension requires considering factors such as branding, relevance, and availability.

-A domain extension, or a top-level domain (TLD), is the last segment of a domain name after the final “dot”.
-For instance, in “www.networksolutions.com,” “.com” is the domain extension.
+A domain extension or TLD is the last segment in a domain name structure after the final “dot.”
+For instance, in “www.networksolutions.com,” “networksolutions” is the domain name or second-level domain, while “.com” is the top-level domain.

 Think of your domain name as your full street address (e.g., “123 Main Street, Anytown, CA 90210”).
 The domain extension is the zip code or the “CA 90210” part, specifying the general location or type of address within the larger address system.